aadversteeg/deploy-to-azure/README.md

 This repository uses GitHub Actions to:
 1. **Validate** (`validate.yml`) - Automatically validates and compiles the Bicep template on every push to main and every pull request
+2. **Deploy** (`deploy.yml`) - Directly deploys to Azure on push to main or manual trigger with configurable parameters
-2. **Release** (`release.yml`) - Creates GitHub releases with the compiled ARM template when you create a version tag
+3. **Release** (`release.yml`) - Creates GitHub releases with the compiled ARM template when you create a version tag
-3. **GitHub Pages** - Publishes the ARM template to GitHub Pages for easy deployment with the "Deploy to Azure" button
+4. **GitHub Pages** - Publishes the ARM template to GitHub Pages for easy deployment with the "Deploy to Azure" button

 The ARM templates are available at:
 - Latest version: https://aadversteeg.github.io/deploy-to-azure/latest/main.json